WellFiredDevelopment/dotCommandDocumentation/sphinx/source/about/introduction.rst

 language and then compiled into a static website/offline document using the open source `Sphinx <http://www.sphinx-doc.org>`_ and `ReadTheDocs <https://readthedocs.org/>`_ tools.

-.. note:: You can contribute to .Commands's documentation by opening issues through
+.. note:: You can contribute to .Command's documentation by opening issues through
             `YouTrack <https://wellfired.myjetbrains.com/youtrack/issues/DCOM>`_
             or sending patches via pull requests on its GitHub `source repository <https://github.com/WellFiredDevelopment/dotCommandDocumentation>`_.